-Log Angeles Angels starting pitcher Tyler Skaggs will require season-ending Tommy John Surgery, after being diagnosed with an ulnar collateral ligament tear in his elbow, which could also cost Skaggs most of the 2015 season.
-Skaggs had already been on the 15-day disabled list with a strained forearm on August 1, notes the Associated Press.
+Log Angeles Angles starting pitcher Tyler Skaggs will require season-ending Tommy John Surgery, after being diagnosed with an ulnar collateral ligament tear in his elbow, which could also cost Skaggs most of the 2015 season.
+Skaggs had already been on the 15-day disabled list with a strained forearm on August 1.

 #Angels Tyler Skaggs had 3 MRIs.
 First two weren't conclusive.
 3rd showed partial tear.
 On Friday he opted for TH surgery.

 Skaggs, 22, went 5-5 in 18 starts with a 4.30 ERA this season for Los Angeles.
 Two MRI tests conducted last week confirmed Skaggs has a “high-grade” tear, but not a complete tear according to the Los Angeles Times.
 Skaggs was a solid fourth member of the starting rotation with a 1.21 WHIP and 86 strikeouts.

 “The Angels gave me the choice to have surgery or to rehabilitate it, but the doctors didn’t give it much of a chance to hold up,” said Skaggs.
 “I want to get it fixed as soon as possible so I can come back in 2016 fresh and ready to go.